scvsar/respondr-lite/README.md

 The application is optimized to minimize Container App wake-ups and reduce costs:

 **Frontend Optimizations**:
-1. **Landing Page**: The Static Web App serves the frontend from CDN without hitting the backend
+1.  **Landing Page**: The Static Web App serves the frontend from CDN without hitting the backend.
 2.  **Auth Check Strategy**:
-   - First checks Static Web App's `/.auth/me` endpoint (no backend wake)
-   - Uses `localStorage` session hints to track authenticated sessions
-   - Only calls backend `/api/user` when authentication is confirmed or hinted
+    *   Uses MSAL (Entra ID) or Local Auth (Azure Function) to authenticate *before* calling the backend.
+    *   No calls to `/api/user` or other endpoints until a valid token is acquired.
 3.  **Session Caching**:
-   - Local auth status cached in `sessionStorage` to avoid repeated API calls
+    *   Tokens are cached in browser storage.
-   - Session hints prevent unauthenticated visitors from waking the backend
+    *   Session hints prevent unauthenticated visitors from waking the backend.

 **Backend Optimizations**:
-1. **Pure API**: Backend only serves API endpoints, no frontend file serving
+1.  **Pure API**: Backend only serves API endpoints, no frontend file serving.
-2. **Wake Endpoint**: Dedicated `/api/wake` endpoint for Azure Functions to warm up the container
+2.  **Wake Endpoint**: Dedicated `/api/wake` endpoint for Azure Functions to warm up the container.
-3. **CORS Configuration**: Properly configured to allow Static Web App cross-origin requests
+3.  **CORS Configuration**: Strictly configured to allow only the specific Static Web App domains.

 **Result**:
 - Unauthenticated visitors to the landing page → **No backend wake** ✅
 - Bot traffic scanning the site → **No backend wake** ✅
 - Webhook arrives → **Function wakes backend** (intended behavior) ✅
 - User logs in → **Backend wakes** (intended behavior) ✅